 - Death Note Special Chapter (2020): One-shot sequel manga taking place 10 years after the events of the story.

-- Another Note: A prequel focusing on L and Naomi Misora.
+- Another Note (2006): A prequel novel focusing on L and Naomi Misora.

-- L: change the WorLd: The adaptation of the film of the same name.
+- L: change the WorLd (2007): An adaptation of the live-action film of the same name.

 - Death Note (2006)

-- L: change the WorLd: An L-centric sequel to the Japanese live-action films.
+- L: change the WorLd (2008): An L-centric sequel to the previous two films.

-- Death Note New Generation: A three part Mini Series that bridges the 10-year gap between the previous films and Light Up the New World.
+- Death Note: New Generation (2016): A three-part miniseries that bridges the 10-year-gap between the previous films and Light Up the New World.

-- Death Note: Light Up the New World : A sequel to the Japanese films featuring (mostly) new characters.
+- Death Note: Light Up the New World (2016): A sequel to all the previous films featuring (mostly) new characters.

-- Death Note: A Live-Action Adaptation television series that retains the basic plot, but makes some changes.
+- Death Note (2015): A live-action television series that retains the basic plot, but makes some changes.

-- Death Note VR Escape Game: A virtual reality game where you play as Misa working with Rem to escape a flooding basement.
+- Death Note: VR Escape Game (2015): A virtual reality game where you play as Misa working with Rem to escape a flooding basement.

-- Jump Force: A Massive Multiplayer Crossover Fighting Game that includes Light and Ryuk as non player characters.
+- Jump Force (2019): Another fighting game that includes Light and Ryuk as non-player characters.